BITSS-OPA/opa-deworming/04_givewell_review.md

 \tag{2}
 \end{equation}

-GiveWell calculates the cost per child dewormed across all geographies where Evidence Action provides technical assistance.
+GiveWell estimates the cost per child dewormed in geographies where Evidence Action provides technical assistance.These costs include Evidence Action's technical assistance costs, government expenditure (including estimates of government staff time), and any other partner costs such the cost of drugs donated by WHO.

+Costs can vary by geography due to factors of scale, treatment strategies, age of the program, and costs of "doing business."

 The final cost is a weighted average of the unit cost across countries.